 Originally called “Kruger Sightings”–from the Kruger National park in South Africa–It is now a constantly updating collection of amateur and professional footage from national parks and game reserves throughout the continent.
 I like it because you get to see the kind of animal interactions that are often absent from wildlife documentaries.

-The footage is not edited or put through any elaborate post-production processes, and the videographers are very often just tourists, so don’t expect BBC-tier production values.
+The footage is not edited or put through any elaborate post-production processes, and the videographers are very often just tourists using standard safari cameras, so don’t expect BBC-tier production values.